isaacrankin/launch/README.md

 ##Add Working JS files

-Open `src/config/Gruntconfig.json` and add your scripts to the `workingFiles` object, they are compiled in the same order.
+Open `src/config.json` and add your scripts to `workingFiles`; they are compiled in the same order.

 ###Add New Vendor Libraries/Packages

-1. Add the name and version to `scr/config/bower.json` and run `bower install`.
+1. Add the name and version to `src/bower.json` and run `bower install`.
-2. Update `src/config/Gruntconfig.json` to include the new library, add it to `vendorFiles`
+2. Update `src/config.json` to include the new library, add it to `vendorFiles`
 3. Re-compile with `grunt`

-If there is no [bower component](http://sindresorhus.com/bower-components/), copy the files manually to `src/vendor` and update the `.gitignore` file so they are tracked.
+If there is no [bower component](http://bower.io/search/), copy the files manually to `src/vendor` and update the `.gitignore` file so they are tracked.
 Then follow steps 2 and 3.

-If you don't want the library to be compiled just copy the files directly to `build/scripts/vendor/` and/or `builds/styles/vendor/`.
+If you don't want the library to be compiled just copy the files directly to `build/scripts/vendor/` or `builds/styles/vendor/`.

 ###Customise your project
-Update `src/config/package.json` with your project details.
-Only the edit `devDependencies` if you are also updating the build configuration in `src/config/Gruntfile.js`.
+Update `src/package.json` with your project details.
+Only the edit `devDependencies` if you are also updating the build configuration in `src/Gruntfile.js`.

 ###Dependencies